D-Sketon/hexo-theme-reimu/README.en.md

 ```

 If based on [gitalk](https://gitalk.github.io/)
-Please refer to its [official documentation](https://github.com/gitalk/gitalk?tab=readme-ov-file#usage) to complete the repository configuration, and change `gitalk.enable` to `true` in the inner `_config_yml` and fill in the corresponding data.
+Please refer to its [official documentation](https://github.com/gitalk/gitalk?tab=readme-ov-file#usage) to complete the repository configuration, and change `gitalk.enable` to `true` in the inner `_config.yml` and fill in the corresponding data.

 ```yml
 gitalk: